openvinotoolkit/openvino/docs/notebooks/photo-maker-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/unets/unet_2d_condition.py:1103: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/unets/unet_2d_condition.py:1103: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if dim % default_overall_up_factor != 0:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/downsampling.py:136: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/downsampling.py:136: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert hidden_states.shape[1] == self.channels
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/downsampling.py:145: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/downsampling.py:145: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert hidden_states.shape[1] == self.channels
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:146: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:146: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert hidden_states.shape[1] == self.channels
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:162: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:162: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if hidden_states.shape[0] >= 64:

 .. parsed-literal::

     INFO:nncf:Statistics of the bitwidth distribution:
-    ┍━━━━━━━━━━━━━━━━┯━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┯━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┑
+    ┍━━━━━━━━━━━━━━━━━━━━━━━━━━━┯━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┯━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┑
-    │   Num bits (N) │ % all parameters (layers)   │ % ratio-defining parameters (layers)   │
+    │ Weight compression mode   │ % all parameters (layers)   │ % ratio-defining parameters (layers)   │
-    ┝━━━━━━━━━━━━━━━━┿━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┿━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┥
+    ┝━━━━━━━━━━━━━━━━━━━━━━━━━━━┿━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┿━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┥
-    │              8 │ 100% (794 / 794)            │ 100% (794 / 794)                       │
+    │ int8_asym                 │ 100% (794 / 794)            │ 100% (794 / 794)                       │
-    ┕━━━━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┙
+    ┕━━━━━━━━━━━━━━━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┙